Army reserve non regular retirement information guide 2025

 Contact us

-Reservists must have completed 20 years of qualifying service to be eligible for retirement.
-A qualifying year of service is a complete retirement year in which the member earned a minimum of 50 retirement points.
+A soldier in the Army Reserve must have completed 20 years of qualifying service to be eligible for non-regular retired pay at age 60.
+A qualifying year is a complete year in which a Soldier has earned a minimum of 50 retirement points.